German Court To Rule On Peruvian Farmer's Climate Fight

-Huaraz: A court will rule Wednesday on whether a Peruvian farmer's fight against a German energy giant can proceed, a judgement his lawyers hope will have far-reaching consequences for climate justice.
+Huaraz: A court will rule Wednesday on whether a Peruvian farmer's fight against a German energy giant can proceed, a judgment his lawyers hope will have far-reaching consequences for climate justice.

 Saul Luciano Lliuya argues that electricity producer RWE must pay towards the cost of protecting his hometown, Huaraz, from a swollen glacier lake that is at risk of overflowing from melting snow and ice.